 A key function of the WSBRC is to provide biological information to a variety of users including local authorities, statutory agencies, environmental consultants, voluntary organisations and members of the public.
 The information provided allows decision makers and other users a clearer picture of the wildlife interest of an area.
 WSBRC cannot advise users on the best course of action based on this information though – this advice should be sought from local authority ecologists, Natural England or other ecological advisers.

 Is your site within our area?
-Use The Association of Local Environmental Records Centres (ALERC) map to find the records centre in your area of interest Find an LRC Map
+Use The Association of Local Environmental Records Centres (ALERC) map to find the records centre in your area of interest Find a LERC Map.

 The information we can provide includes: